 Fitness centres, Wellness studios, Personal Training studios have been growing in numbers since many years especially in the urban cities.

-Indeed there is a need for this service in our modern society due to seated jobs and a sedentary lifestyle where we practically sit all day long.
-We all are quite aware that we need to exercise for prevention and cure and also to create movement for our joints and muscles.
-As well as to balance out the musculoskeletal system due to various kinds of sports we indulge in, as recreation or competition or simply due to a sedentary lifestyle.
+Indeed there is a need for this service in our modern society due to a large variety of seated jobs.
+We are all quite aware that we need to exercise for prevention and cure and also to create movement for our joints and muscles.

 A question which everyone must ask themselves before they indulge in an exercise program by themselves or with a personal trainer.

 Mehernaaz quotes “Whether you are 7 or 77 years old, a wrong exercise is like taking a wrong medication.”